Medical Visa for China: What Patients Need to Know Before Traveling

 • do I need an invitation letter?

-They focus on treatment and leave immigration logic too late.
+Patients often focus on treatment and leave immigration logic too late.
+That creates problems if:

-• the planned stay is unrealistic
+• the planned stay is shorter than the real care pathway

-• the hospital schedule changes
+• the hospital schedule changes after review

 • inpatient time becomes longer than expected